alanjoxa/httpproxy/README.md

 # httpproxy
-This simple HTTP proxy server written in NodeJS.
+This is an HTTP proxy server written in NodeJS.

 By default the server proxies from localhost:8000 to www.google.com